 First, how well is your problem defined?
 Next, what is the impact on the market?
 Finally, what level of technology is needed, such as emerging or well-proven technologies?

 A larger organization will gather teams to work on a specific plan to fit their needs.
 Yet, you don’t have to have a large firm.
 Businesses of all sizes can be innovative.

-These strategies can be utilized by individuals and organization as well..
-They are guidelines to increasing your innovation success as an innovative person or as an innovative company.
+These strategies can be utilized by individuals and organizations as well.
+They are guidelines for increasing your innovation success as an innovative person or innovative company.